 Manufacturers sell CBD oil in several forms.
 These can include:

 - oils to place under the tongue or tinctures to add to food

 - oils in creams, lotions, or balms for topical applications

 - oils in gummies or other edibles for people to consume

 Currently, there are no definitive studies on CBD’s effectiveness, so it is hard to know exactly what dosage people should use.
-Dosage can also vary due to the potency of the product and the method of application.
+Dosage can also vary due to the product’s potency and the application method.

-People should always talk to a doctor before using CBD products or any other compound during cancer treatment to ensure they will not react with any current medication.
+People should always talk with a doctor before using CBD products or any other compound during cancer treatment to ensure they will not react with any current medication.